steveturbek/Tangible-Interfaces-Submarine-Design-Project/README.md

 1. Refine prototype to a looks-like/works-like unit & TEST it with friends
 1. Final CAD / Product manufacture

+**Note**

+- A Makecode editor open in a browser tab at the same time as the game may have worse performance as each tab is 'taking' the serial messages from the microbit.

 #### Instruments

 1. Modify the SVG instrument files in `instruments/` folder